aulb/notes/string/README.md

 Remember, its a hash map, you can store count AND index.
 `{ count: 1, index: 1}`.

+# Find the Celebrity
+Everyone KNOWS the celebrity
+Celebrity knows nobody
+So the celebrity will be caught sooner or later, if one exists

 # Longest Palindromic Substring
 [Explanation](https://www.youtube.com/watch?v=y2BD4MJqV20)
 I like the expanding center idea.
 Its intuitive.
 O(n^2) runtime.
 Normal linear run with two expansions.